The Middle Rock Climbing

 Description

 Topo here.
 This wall offers long, two-pitch trad and mixed routes.
-Extensive cleaning to remove dirt and loose rock has made these lines safer and the rock quality throughout the upper three-quarters is very good.
+Extensive cleaning to remove dirt and loose rock has made these lines safer and the rock quality throughout the upper three-quarters is very good, but beware of loose rock as they have not seen much traffic.
 Many lines can be linked into one long pitch with a 70m rope, though there are also plentiful midway gear anchor options.

 The section above Sportstar has routes with nearly all bolts except one or two trad pieces.